googlefonts/geologica/documentation/proofs/cyrillic review/README.md

 Thanks Daria,

 I’m sorry about the apparent chaos in my character set.
-This is opposite to how I normally work, and very frustrating to me too.
+This is opposite to how I normally work.
 It is my understanding some of the localized characters should differ in sans/serif (something localfonts.eu doesn’t get into much).
 Another thing is that these are poorly supported in many environments, and I have doubts about locl as a solution in the first place.

 Anyway, I pulled info from localfonts.eu, Google Fonts, Fontsmith and some Typedrawers/Typophile discussions.